In a 2007 season-opening

 ice-cold saline solution was injected into Everett putting him into a

-As reviewed in a number of articles (J
+As reviewed in a number of articles listed in the

 1950s suggest that lowering central-nervous-system temperature can